|

 The corner of a wooden frame with artwork being added.
 You can see there is a bubble in the corner showing more trimming is needed.

-Remove the printable that you just fit into the frame.
-Apply a thin coat of Mod Podge to the entire back of your wooden frame paying special attention to the corners.
-Attach the Spring printable, starting from the center press down with your fingers making sure it’s attached.
-Once attached apply a second coat of Mod Podge.
+Remove the printable from the frame.
+Apply a thin, even coat of Mod Podge to the back panel of the wooden frame, paying extra attention to the corners.
+Place the printable into position, starting from the center and pressing outward to smooth it down.

 A natural wood frame with farmhouse bead hanger and a little fabric bow and burlap bow in the corner.
 The image is a free printable lamb and flowers is soft spring colours.